For a free demo, questions about DB-Harbour,

 ...To fully utilize and benefit from it!

 We can also help you with integrating DB-Harbour into your current setup or using it partially to connect it with existing applications.
-We can also support you in creating rule sets (to implement use cases described above, for example).
-Beside this, it is also possible to get an open-source and lightweight (PL/SQL & JDBC only) version implemented into an existing repository in order to enable you to gather data from your Oracle databases the same way.
+Additionally, we support you in creating rule sets (to implement use cases described above, for example).
+Furthermore, an open-source, lightweight version (PL/SQL & JDBC only) can be implemented into your existing repository, enabling you to gather data from your Oracle databases in the same way.